 You must apply using Grants.gov Workspace or a Grants.gov system-to-system solution.
-You can find this funding opportunity in Grants.gov under number 20221102-ASA-ASB.
+You can find this funding opportunity in Grants.gov under number 20231011-ASA-ASB.
 There is also a link on the program resource page.

 This funding opportunity includes two application packages, which you can find under the "Package" tab.
-Select the appropriate one based upon your project type (Exploration or Development).
-Each package includes a series of required and conditionally required forms.
-You will upload additional application components into the Attachments Form.
+Select the appropriate one based upon your project type.
+(Exploration or Development) Each package includes a series of required and conditionally required forms.
+You will upload additional application components using the Attachments-Form.

-Exploration: ASA2022 Development: ASB2022
+Exploration: ASA2023Development: ASB2023

-You must complete a multistep registration process to submit your application.
+You must complete a multistep registration process prior to submitting your application.
 See D3.
 Unique Entity Identifier and System for Award Management.